© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Bryn y Cwm Mound & Bailey Castle is a scheduled monument protected by Cadw under reference FL064.
 View the official record →

-Bryn y Cwm Mound and Bailey Castle is a motte and bailey earthwork located in Flintshire, Wales, representing a typical form of Norman military architecture of the eleventh and twelfth centuries.
+Bryn y Cwm Mound and Bailey Castle is a motte and bailey fortification located in Flintshire, Wales, dating to the Norman period following the late eleventh century.
 It is designated a Scheduled Ancient Monument by Cadw under reference FL064.

 Bryn y Cwm Mound & Bailey Castle dates from the medieval period, and is classified as a motte and bailey.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Bryn y Cwm Mound & Bailey Castle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is FL064.